 Page

-BUSINESSOVERVIEW 2
+BUSINESS OVERVIEW 2

 PROJECT SUMMARIES 3

 CONSOLIDATED OPERATING HIGHLIGHTS 6

-CONSOLIDATED FINANCIAL HIGHLIGHTS 7
+CONSOLIDATED FINANCIAL HIGHLIGHTS 8

-LIQUIDITY AND CAPITAL RESOURCES 8
+LIQUIDITY AND CAPITAL RESOURCES 10

-SHARE CAPITAL 9
+SHARE CAPITAL 11

-COMMITMENTS 9
+COMMITMENTS 11

-OFF BALANCE SHEET ARRANGEMENTS 9
+OFF BALANCE SHEET ARRANGEMENTS 11

-PROPOSED TRANSACTIONS 9
+PROPOSED TRANSACTIONS 11

-RELATED PARTY TRANSACTIONS 9
+RELATED PARTY TRANSACTIONS 11

-CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS 10
+NEW ACCOUNTING POLICIES 12

-NEW ACCOUNTING STANDARDS AND INTERPRETATIONS 12
+CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS 13

-FINANCIAL RISK, FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT 12
+FINANCIAL RISK, FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT 14

-INTERNAL CONTROLS OVER FINANCIAL REPORTING 15
+INTERNAL CONTROLS OVER FINANCIAL REPORTING 16

-RISK FACTORS 15
+RISK FACTORS 16

 The following Management's Discussion and Analysis ("MD&A") focuses on significant factors that affected Candente Copper Corp. ("Candente Copper") and its subsidiaries (collectively, the "Company") during the relevant reporting period and to the date of this report.
-This MD&A contains a review and analysis of financial results for the three months ended March 31, 2019 and identifies business risks that the Company faces and comments on financial resources required for development of the business.
+This MD&A contains a review and analysis of financial results for the three months ended March 31, 2020 and identifies business risks that the Company faces and comments on financial resources required for development of the business.

-This MD&A supplements but does not form part of the interim condensed consolidated financial statements of the Company and notes thereto for the three months ended March 31, 2019, and consequently should be read in conjunction with the afore-mentioned financial statements and notes thereto and with the Company's audited consolidated financial statements and related notes for the year ended December 31 2018.
-Information in this MD&A is current as of May 15, 2019.
+This MD&A supplements but does not form part of the interim condensed consolidated financial statements of the Company and notes thereto for the three months ended March 31, 2020, and consequently, should be read in conjunction with the afore-mentioned financial statements and notes thereto, and with the Company's audited consolidated financial statements and related notes for the year ended December 31, 2019.
+Information in this MD&A is current as of May 13, 2020.

-All amounts, unless specifically identified as otherwise, both in the Company's consolidated financial statements and this MD&A are expressed in US dollars.
+All amounts, unless specifically identified as otherwise, both in the Company's condensed consolidated financial statements and this MD&A are expressed in US dollars.